McGlennons Solicitors -Terms of Business

 Once we have started work on your file and you then cancel your instructions, you will be charged.
 If you would like us to commence work on your file within the next seven days, please sign and return to us or email your acceptance of these Terms.

 Our aim is to provide a good professional service.
 However, sometimes things go wrong and you need to tell us about it.
 This will help us maintain and improve our standards and prevent complacency.
+Our Complaints Handling Policy is set out in full at the end of these terms of business.

 If you have a complaint please raise the matter in writing with the Principal, William Essex.